1

 A caretaker is responsible for looking after property, buildings, or people to ensure their safety, cleanliness, and proper functioning.
 Duties can include cleaning, performing minor repairs, maintaining grounds, and sometimes providing basic support to residents or tenants.
 Caretakers may work in residential buildings, schools, parks, or private homes, and their specific responsibilities can vary depending on the setting.
 Their role is essential in maintaining a safe and pleasant environment.

-What are the duties of a caretaker?
+How much is the salary of a caretaker?

 What Is the Job of a Caretaker?